gabyvs/ng2-ue-utils/README.md

 Extend `index.js` and `index.d.ts` in root with your component.

 Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.

+Generate a merge request from your branch to develop branch.